 Traditional vibes meet a modern chevron design in this free knit blanket pattern.
-The waves are made with simple knits and purls, making this an easy afghan pattern to hold onto for a lifetime.
+The waves are made with simple knits and purls, making this an easy wave blanket to hold onto for a lifetime.

 The Waves Blanket is a new free knit blanket pattern here on the blog.
-Read about my inspiration and the simple construction, or scroll down for the free pattern.
+Read about my inspiration and the simple construction, or scroll down for the free knit blanket pattern.

 No time right now?
-Pin this free knit blanket pattern for later!
+Pin this free waves knit blanket pattern for later!

 *This post contains affiliate links (only for products I love, use and spend my own money on obviously).
 This means I earn some yarn money if you make a purchase through one of these links (of course at no extra cost for you!), which I promise to use to create more awesome patterns like this one.
 In addition, some posts are sponsored by yarn companies.
 All opinions are my own.
 See my full disclosure here.